 E. The steering system shall be designed to provide a means for lubrication of all wear-points that are not permanently lubricated.

-29. Tires and Rims.
+29. Tires and Rims

-Tire and rim sizes, based upon current standards of The Tire and Rim Association, Inc. (TRA), shall be required.
+Tire and rim sizes, shall be based upon current standards of The Tire and Rim Association, Inc. (TRA).

 Total weight imposed on any tire shall not be above the current standard of the TRA.

-Dual rear tires shall be provided on all vehicles .
+DRW shall be provided on all public school buses.

-All tires on vehicles es shall be of the same size and shall meet or exceed the load range rating of the TRA for required GAWR.
+All tires on public school buses shall be of the same size and shall meet or exceed the load range rating of the TRA for required GAWR.

 Spare tire, if required, shall be suitably mounted in accessible location outside passenger compartment.

-30. Towing Attachment Points.
+30. Towing Attachment Points

 Front and/or rear towing devices (i.e., tow hooks, tow eyes, or other designated towing attachment points) shall be furnished to assist in the retrieval of buses that are stuck and/or for towing buses when a wrecker with a “wheel lift” or an “axle lift” is not available or cannot be applied to the towed vehicle.